On the Fly: Pre-trip sermons

-If you have fished with guides, you have surely listened to your share of “guide spiels” before your day on the water together.
-In my experience, whether you are the guide or the guided, this little chat at the beginning of the trip sets the tone, lays out expectations and helps create an understanding right out of the gate.
+The first part of any guided day of fishing is usually the “guide spiel.”
+Whether you are the guide or the guided, this little chat at the beginning of the trip sets the tone, lays out expectations and helps create an understanding right out of the gate.
 The spiel usually explains everything you need to know for a successful day, boiled down into easy-to-digest nuggets.
-Some clients get with the program right away, others still need to be reminded to set the hook well into the afternoon.
+Some clients get with the program right away; others still need to be reminded to set the hook well into the afternoon.

-If you listened to 10 different guides give their pretrip sermon here in the valley (or anywhere in the world), you’ll hear ten different approaches concerning how to catch fish.
-There will be some universal truths (setting the hook, reading the water, what insects are hatching now) but also completely different takes on technique, philosophy, methodology and goals for the day.
+If you listened to 10 different guides give their pre-trip sermon here in the valley (or anywhere in the world), you’ll hear 10 different approaches concerning how to catch fish.
+There will be some universal truths (setting the hook, reading the water, what insects are hatching now) but also completely different takes on philosophy, methodology and goals for the day.

 Support Local Journalism